ucsf-bhhi/home_safe/data_processing/cleaning_demographic_data.md

 also be owner I suppose? “living with family”/“living with relative” - this could be either temporary housing or other permanent housing..
-“with others rent” - my guess is this should go under “other permanent housing” which includes in () “renting a room without a lease?
+“with others rent” - my guess is this should go under “other permanent housing” which includes in () “renting a room without a lease?”fleeing dv” - ?? “permanent housing” - ?? other permanent housing? rent leaseholder?

 ``` r
 demo_dat <- demo_dat %>%